-Similarly, the interaction between the factors QUARTER and ZONE (Tables 1 and 2) could involve a spatial component in those variations (v. gr. one zone having a seasonal pattern different from the other one).
+Similarly, the significance of the relationship of probability of catch and the interaction between the factors quarter and temperature (QUARTER:TF, Table 1) could involve a spatial component in those variations (v. gr. one zone having a seasonal pattern different from the other one).